kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 - Combat waste, fraud, and abuse in health insurance and health care delivery.

-Title II: "Preventing Health Care Fraud and Abuse" intends to protect the security and privacy of Protected Health Information, or PHI.

-For that, it includes provisions for:
+Title II is called "Preventing Health Care Fraud and Abuse".
+It intends to protect the security and privacy of Protected Health Information, or PHI.
+For that, it includes provisions (rules) for Privacy, Security, and Penalties.

-1. Privacy, and
-2. Penalties

 This post won't cover the whole range of businesses that have to comply with the regulation.
-It's aimed at startups who's product involves recording PHI.
+It's aimed at startups who's product design involves them using PHI.

-# Governance
+## Who's responsible for what?

 HIPAA is regulated by the USA Department of Health's Office for Civil Rights (OCR).